William Slim, 1st Viscount Slim: Burma campaign

 In combination with these attacks, Force 136 helped initiate a countrywide uprising of the Bamar people against the Japanese.
 In addition to fighting the allied advance south, the Japanese were faced with heavy attacks from behind their own lines.
 As he advanced into Burma, Slim discovered gruesome evidence of the nature of Japanese rule in Burma, finding in village after village, Burmese peasants who had been tied to trees and bayoneted to death as the Japanese preferred bayonet practice with people rather than sandbags as normally is the case.
 Toward the end of the campaign, the army raced south to capture Rangoon before the start of the monsoon.
 It was considered necessary to capture the port because of the length of the supply lines overland from India and the impossibility of supply by air or land during the monsoon.
 Rangoon was eventually taken by a combined attack from the land (Slim's army), the air (parachute operations south of the city) and a seaborne invasion.
 Also assisting in the capture of Rangoon was the Anti-Fascist People's Freedom League led by Thakin Soe, with Aung San (the future Prime Minister of Burma and father of Aung San Suu Kyi) as one of its military commanders.

 As the Burma campaign came to an end, Slim was informed in May by Oliver Leese, the commander of Allied Land Forces South-East Asia (ALFSEA) that he would not be commanding Fourteenth Army in the forthcoming invasion planned for Malaya but would take command of the new Twelfth Army being formed to mop up in Burma.
 Slim refused the appointment, saying he would prefer to retire.
 As the news spread, Fourteenth Army fell into turmoil and Alan Brooke, the Chief of the Imperial General Staff, furious at not having been consulted by Leese, and Claude Auchinleck, the C-in-C India who was at the time in London, brought pressure to bear.
 The Supreme Allied Commander of the Southeast Asia Theatre, Louis Mountbatten was obliged to order Leese to undo the damage.
 On 1 July 1945, Slim was promoted to general and was informed that he was to succeed Leese as C-in-C ALFSEA.
 However, by the time he took up the post, having taken some leave, the war was at an end.

 Relations with troops

+Slim had an excellent relationship with his troops – the "Forgotten Army", as they called themselves.
+Slim had a close rapport with the officers and soldiers under his command, and always trusted his officers to make the correct decisions without referring to him.
+As Slim later wrote: "I was, like other generals before me, to be saved ... by the resourcefulness and the stubborn valour of my troops."
+Murray and Millet wrote that Slim's willingness to delegate authority down to his officers on the spot played a key role in sustaining his advance into Burma as officers did not have to wait for a decision from him.